w3f/polkadot-wiki/docs/learn/learn-assets.md

 ---
-id: learn-assets
-title: Asset Hub
+title: Asset Hub Overview
-sidebar_label: Asset Hub
-description: Fungible Tokens and NFTs on Polkadot.
+description: Learn about fungible tokens, NFTs, and asset management on Polkadot's Asset Hub.
-keywords: [assets, fungible, non-fungible, asset hub, statemine, statemint]
-slug: ../learn-assets
 ---

 Assets in the Polkadot ecosystem can be represented on several chains.
 They can take many forms,